nikolacarapic02/ResenjeZadatka/README.md

 ```http
 GET /faker
 ```
-- In a browser or other application launch environment, use one of the routes listed in the Api Reference section.
+- In a browser or other application launch environment, use one of the routes listed in the [Api Reference](#api-reference) section.

 - Pay attention to whether the app is in the root directory or in one of subdirectories.

 ## API Endpoints

-### **api**

 - praktikanti
 ```json